Yoast/wordpress-seo/readme.txt

 = 20.2 =

-Release date: 2023-02-21
+Release date: 2023-02-28

 #### Enhancements

 * Changes replacement variable name from `Page number` to `Page` in the `Settings` page.
 * Changes the copy for notices in social profiles for person.
 * Improves accessibility for the extra other profiles in the Settings' Site representation when Organisation is selected.
-* Improves handling of image schema creation for really large images.
+* Improves the performance of image schema creation for really large images.
 * Improves the indexables creation mechanism by avoiding duplicate `unindexed` entries when multiple invalid posts and terms are being used.
 * Improves the Settings' search modal accessibility.
 * Removes person's social profiles form from first time configuration.